 Unfortunately many homes, understaffed or poorly run, may overlook this basic safety measure.
 It is estimated that 3-28% of all nursing residents suffer from bedsores.
 Families with concern should always ask if their loved one is being moved.
 When a resident is moved to avoid bed sores, it usually is noted in the clinical records, and families should review them, to ensure proper attention is being given.

-If you or your family are injured due to neglect suffered while in a nursing home or care facility, contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your case.
+If you or your family are injured due to neglect suffered while in a nursing home or care facility, contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your case.